ChrisPikul510/ruined/README.md

 ##Styling
 Styling is up to you to implement, I do supply a stylesheet you can use if you'd like.
 One of the major points of the way I built this was to use css class names instead of hard-coding the inline styles.
 If your looking for already-themed Bootstrap or Material UI kits, go for [Elemental](https://github.com/elementalui/elemental) or [Material](https://github.com/callemall/material-ui).

+I use super simple class names for the css styling, and you should to.
+Raw components themselves such as button, input, select, etc. don't have classes applied.
+But sub-properties do, such as `info` for info buttons, or `hover` and `click` classes getting added for those actions.
+Also available are the `disabled` classes as well as `valid` and `invalid` for validated inputs.